3 Days in Budapest: The Best Budapest Itinerary [2024]

 This article may contain affiliate links and at no additional cost to you, we earn a commission if you make a purchase.
 Also, as an Amazon Associate, we earn from qualifying purchases.
 For full information, please see our disclaimer.

 However, you can have a great holiday visiting at least the city’s main sights and doing the most remarkable things, in our case in Budapest.
-Below I will guide you to the must-visit places for a short city break in Budapest so you will be prepared for your trip.
-The best time to visit Budapest is March-May and September-November, with weather suitable for sightseeing.
-I visited the city in December, which was a perfect month to feel the Christmas spirit but a little bit cold for long walks outside.
+Below in this 3-day Budapest itinerary, I will guide you to the must-visit places for a short city break in Budapest so you can be prepared for your trip.

 Christmas market in Budapest - Advent bazilika